evennia/evennia/docs/source/Howto/Starting/Part1/Python-basic-introduction.md

     > py import world.test ; world.test.hello_world()
     Hello world!

-> **Extra Credit:** As an exercise, try to pass something else into `hello_world`.
-Try for example
->to pass the number `5` or the string `"foo"`.
-You'll get errors telling you that they don't have
->the attribute `msg`.
-They don't care about `me` itself not being a string or a number.
-If you are
->familiar with other programming languages (especially C/Java) you may be tempted to start *validating*
->`who` to make sure it's of the right type before you send it.
-This is usually not recommended in Python.
->Python philosophy is to [handle](https://docs.python.org/2/tutorial/errors.html) the error if it happens
->rather than to add a lot of code to prevent it from happening.
-See [duck typing](https://en.wikipedia.org/wiki/Duck_typing)
->and the concept of _Leap before you Look_.

 ### Sending text to others

 The `print` command is a standard Python structure.
 We can use that here in the `py` command since